Walter Shaub: Office of Government Ethics

-Campaign Legal Center
+Post-government work

-After resigning as OGE director, Shaub joined the Campaign Legal Center, a nonpartisan organization of election-law experts located in Washington DC.
-He serves as the senior director, ethics.
+In July 2017 Shaub joined the Campaign Legal Center (CLC), a nonpartisan organization of election-law experts located in Washington DC, as senior director, ethics.
 In that position Shaub said of the United States and the Trump administration, "[we] are pretty close to a laughingstock at this point."
 In an interview with Judy Woodruff of PBS, Shaub was highly critical of the Trump Administration.
 He described, "the White House that has set a tone from the top that ethics doesn't matter."
 He was highly critical of naming an acting director, to avoid the Senate confirmation process.